+1. Are you a business accordance with the sta s enterprise owned and controlled by women or persons of color in andards listed above?

+1 Го

+'es

-Please note: If you answered "yes" based upon certification by New York State and/or the Federal government, official documentation of the certification must be attached.
+you answered "yes" based upon certification by New York State and/or ernment, official documentation of the certification must be attached.

-2. If you answered "Yes" above, please check off below whether your business enterprise is owned and controlled by women, persons of color, or both.
+- Yes" above, please check off below whether your business enterprise is by women, persons of color, or both.

-Women
+Vomen

-Persons of Color ( please check off below all that apply )
+F ersons of Color (please check off below all that apply)

 Black persons having origins in any of the Black African racial groups Hispanic persons of Mexican, Puerto Rican, Dominican, Cuban, Central or South American descent of either Indian or Hispanic origin regardless of race Native American or Alaskan native persons having origins in any of the original peoples of North America Asian or Pacific Islander persons having origins in any of the Far East countries, South East Asia, the Indian sub-continent or the Pacific Islands

-ame of Business Enterprise:
+Name of Business Ente rprise:

-ddress:
+Address:

-ame and Title of person completing questionnaire:
+Name and Title of pers on completing questionnaire:

-ignature:
+Signature:

+Notary Public